Dmitry Muratov

 Dmitry Andreyevich Muratov (Дмитрий Андреевич Муратов; born 29 October 1961) is a Russian journalist, television presenter and the former editor-in-chief of the Russian newspaper Novaya Gazeta.
 He was awarded the 2021 Nobel Peace Prize jointly with Maria Ressa for "their efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace."

 Muratov co-founded the pro-democracy newspaper Novaya Gazeta in 1993 with several other journalists.
 He was the newspaper's editor-in-chief from 1995 to 2017, and again assumed the position in 2019.
 The newspaper is known for its reporting on sensitive topics such as governmental corruption, human rights violations, electoral fraud, police violence, and other misuses of power.
 As editor-in-chief he was a vocal advocate for an independent press and published articles by Anna Politkovskaya that scrutinised the Putin administration.
 Muratov helped to create "the only truly critical newspaper with national influence in Russia today", according to the Committee to Protect Journalists.
 During the Russian invasion of Ukraine; on 28 March 2022, the newspaper announced that it would suspend its online and print activities after it received a second warning from Roskomnadzor.

 On 1 September 2023, Muratov was declared by the Russian authorities to be a "foreign agent".
+As of April 2026, Muratov continues to reside in Russia, publishing Youtube videos and a limited circulation magazine to comply with censorship laws and his foreign agent status.

 Early life and education

 Dmitry Muratov was born on 29 October 1961 into a Russian family in the city of Kuibyshev (officially known since 1991 by its original name, Samara).
 He studied at the Faculty of Philology at Kuibyshev (now Samara) State University for five years, where he discovered his interest in journalism.
 While in college he made contact with local newspapers and held a part-time job in journalism.

 From 1983 to 1985, after graduating from university, he served in the Soviet Army as a communication equipment security specialist.
-He also fought in the Soviet- Afghan war.